vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/faq.md

 ## The HDFS server cannot be connected and the task status is running.

-Set the timeout period and times for HDFS connections as follows:
+Set the timeout period for HDFS connections as follows:

 ```bash
 <configuration>